 The heaving snatch balance is identical to the snatch balance, with the exception that the feet start in the squat stance and remain flat against the floor throughout the movement.
-Start standing with the barbell behind your neck with a snatch-width grip and your feet in your squat stance.
-Bend the knees smoothly, maintaining balance and an upright torso, then push with the legs against the floor to create some upward momentum on the bar.
-Stop pushing against the floor with your legs and push aggressively against the bar to move yourself down into an overhead squat
+Start standing with the barbell behind your neck with a snatch-width grip, the shoulder blades set tightly as they will be overhead, and your feet in your squat stance.
+Brace your trunk and ensure even balance over the whole foot.

 If you maintain the hook grip when you turn the snatch over, use the hook grip in the heaving snatch balance.

-, but the static foot position helps reinforce the proper receiving position and balance, helps the lifter practice maintaining tension against the bar at all times, and can help improve mobility.
-It will also help with confidence getting under heavy snatch weights.
+The heaving snatch balance develops strength in the receiving position for the snatch with the elements of speed, timing and precision like the snatch balance, but the static foot position helps reinforce the proper receiving position and balance, helps the lifter practice maintaining tension against the bar at all times, builds confidence pulling under heavy snatches, and is usually intimidating than the snatch balance.